-Options named above are rather full cooperations (Trento, Troyes), what makes it easy to become an Erasmus student, others are easier to visit when choosing an internship which can be supported by Erasmus+ sometimes.
-All options are possible to be chosen when going without Erasmus.
+Options named above are either full cooperations (Trento, Troyes), what makes it easy to become an exchange students, or easier to visit when choosing an internship which can be supported by Erasmus+ or other programs sometimes.
+All options are possible to be chosen as a freemover.
 Then as a student taking your credits into account is more difficult unfortunately, while internships are creditable.

-Please be aware of high student fees in some countries, e.g. the United States when not going with Erasmus!
+Please be aware of high student fees in some countries, e.g. the United States when going as a freemover!

 For further guidance on the Erasmus program please contact Ms. Madita Steffens at ISA.

-Further on you can have a look here on all possible options offered by Erasmus.
+Further on you can have a look here on all possible options offered by Erasmus and overseas universities.